grantjenks/python-sortedcontainers/docs/development.rst

 ------------------

 Running and plotting benchmarks is a two step process.
 Each is a Python script in the tests directory.
-To run the benchmarks for SortedList, plot the results, and save the resulting graphs, run:
+To run the benchmarks for :class:`SortedList`, plot the results, and save the resulting graphs, run:

 ::